Digital agencies' best practices about modern web development, digital and inbound marketing.

 Also, it will restrict you in customizing your website.
 Limited exposure to style your website may not impress visitors.
 Thus, you will not be able to impress visitors on your website.
 This will harm your brand and business on the web.

 If you want to add some functionalities to the web interface, make sure it should remain simple, easy and efficient to navigate for users.
 Otherwise, it will lead to the disastrous user experience.
+Consider conducting a UX audit of your website.

 In a nutshell, we can say that Isotope is useful for styling web interfaces for small websites with a few data.
 For a big and enterprise class website it is recommended to avoid the use of this plugin.